 Mutual respect between the University and students is key.
 This fall, Camille Moeckel '20 is studying at Harvard, where some of her classes use monitoring software.
-"I think the big difference is you don't necessarily feel trusted," said Moeckel, "You feel a lot more like a child.
+"I think the big difference is you don't necessarily feel trusted," said Moeckel.
+"You feel a lot more like a child.
 At Princeton I felt like every time the professors or preceptors left the room when I had to take an exam, they trusted me to sit down and take the exam to the best of my ability.
-I think that was more important to me." • By C.S. with reporting by Mara Harwin '22 rom left: Sameer A. Khan: Karen Bae Knight.
+I think that was more important to me." $\blacklozenge$ By C.S. with reporting by Mara Harwin '22 arlier this fall, Wallace D. Best, a professor of religion and African American studies, was appointed the director of the Program in Gender and Sexuality Studies (GSS).
+He is the first man to head the program, which began as women's studies.